webhintio/hint/docs/about/GOVERNANCE.md

 * Work in a helpful and collaborative way with the `sonarwhal` and/or web communities.
-* Have given good feedback on others' submissions and displayed an overall understanding of the code quality standards for the project.
+* Have given good feedback on others’ submissions and displayed an overall understanding of the code quality standards for the project.
 * Be an expert in a web related area, e.g.: browser internals, accessibility, security, performance, etc.